Centre for Mathematical Sciences

 Aims & Objectives

-In 2023, the workshop will focus on the following soft matter areas:
+In 2023, the workshop focused on the following soft matter areas:

-In keeping with previous symposiums, these themes pose fundamental questions in basic science that will be addressed by distinguished academic speakers.
-Their wider relevance will be reflected by the prominence at the Symposium of industrial participants whose oral presentations, posters and informal discussions will inform the discussions and, we hope, lead to future collaborations of benefit to both sides.
+In keeping with previous symposiums, these themes posed fundamental questions in basic science that were addressed by distinguished academic speakers.
+Their wider relevance were reflected by the prominence at the Symposium of industrial participants whose oral presentations, posters and informal discussions informed the discussions and, we hope, led to future collaborations of benefit to both sides.

 Sponsorship